kochlisGit/ProphitBet-Soccer-Bets-Predictor/README.md

 1. **Neural Network's Training Dialog Height is too large and as a result, "Train" button cannot be displayed.**

 Solution: You can press "ENTER" button to start training.
 The same applies to Random Forest Training Dialog, as well as the tuning dialogs.

+# Release (2024/01/29)

+* Fixed Download/Update bugs.
+All leagues should now be properly downloaded and updated.
+* Added several url links in the help menu about the Machine Learning methods.
+* Added every league from football-data website.
+There is no more need to manually add a new league.
+* Added 2 Prediction tasks: H/D/A and U/0 (2.5).
+* Added 9 Machine Learning models, including KNN, Naive Bayes, Logistic Regression, Decision Tree, Random Forest, XG-Boost, Deep Neural Networks, SVM, Voting Model.
+* Several parameters are now provided for each model during the training process.
+* Cross-Validation is now employed during training, which enchances the model's reliability.
+* Tuning process is now more simple.
+You can automatically select which parameters you wish to search and manually select the rest of them.
+* Fixed fixture parser bugs.
+* Fixtures can now be automatically parsed from Footystats by selecting a browser and the fixture date.
+* Updated documentation and menus.

 # Release (2023/01/19)